mmehr1988/curly-octo-guacamole/README.md

 ## Choose Fonts & Color Theme

 I’ve been using google fonts family “Suez One” styling for the past couple of assignments and for me it just gives a playful feel that I relate to.
-In terms of color, I really enjoy playing around with color combo’s.

-1. NAV: For the Nav Bar, I used a purple color.
+1. NAV: For the NAV Bar, I used a purple color.
 I didn’t want to go with the usual black or white and for me purple just did the job.

-2. Section Titles: mustard yellow
+2. Section Titles: Mustard yellow in my opinion looks good on both black and white backgrounds.

-3. About Content: I used a combo of pink and green.
-Green just signifies peace and pink just takes you back to a childish like feeling.
+3. About Content: I used a combo of pink and green to highlight important text.
+For the main text, I used black when in light mode and white when in dark mode.
+See below.

-4. Dark & Light Mode: I’ve seen on many websites where they’ve used a button to allow users to either view their webpage in dark or light mode.
-I wanted to learn how they did this so I decided the best way to learn is to try to implement it.
-For this reason, at the end of the nav bar, I incorporated a button to allow users to switch between dark and light mode.
+4. Dark & Light Mode: I've seen the dark mode functionality be used on many websites.
+As a result, I wanted to learn how they did this so I decided the best way to learn is to try to implement it.
+For this reason, at the end of the NAV bar, I incorporated a button to allow users to switch between dark and light mode.

-5. Icon Colors vs. Contact Page: Instead of using plain writing to provide contact information.
-I decided to utilize icons to take user to my contact information pages.
-For each icon I researched the color code.
-For example, LinkedIn hex code is #006192.

 ## File Structure